-SYLL SYLLABUS CONTENT Unit No. Topic / Content Learning Outcomes Candidates should be able to: Cognitive Level 4.4 Sale of HDB flats (continued) Ascertain the seller's eligibility to sell HDB flat/DBSS/flat/EC in the open market.
-Check whether the ethnic integration policy (EIP) and Singapore Permanent Resident (SPR) quota, if 3 3 applicable, have been met.
-Execute the resale checklist for buyer or seller, and observe the procedure for entering into a binding contract using the OTP, including the cooling-off period for seller, the prescribed option fee and deposit, and the option period.
-3 Submit the resale application for the buyer or seller, observing the requirements on timeframe and information to be provided; and assist client from the first appointment to resale completion.
+SYLI SYLLABUS CONTENT Unit No. Topic / Content Learning Outcomes Candidates should be able to: Cognitive Level 4.4 Sale of HDB flats (continued) Check whether the ethnic integration policy (EIP) and Singapore Permanent Resident (SPR) quota, if applicable, have been met.
+Execute the resale checklist for buyer or seller, and observe the procedure for entering into a binding contract using the OTP, including the cooling-off period for seller, the prescribed option fee and 3 deposit, and the option period.
+Submit the resale application for the buyer or seller, observing the requirements on timeframe and information to be provided; and assist client from the first appointment to resale completion.
 3 Execute the above agency work using HDB e-Services across available media platforms.
-3 Understand S51 of H&D Act against pledging an HDB flat as security or collateral for any debt.
-Keep abreast of policy and procedural changes relating 2 2 to buying and selling of HDB flats.
-4.5 Leasing of private properties Understand URA regulations on leasing of residential properties with regards to the minimum duration of tenancy, maximum occupancy and partitioning.
+Understand S51 of H&D Act against pledging an HDB 3 2 flat as security or collateral for any debt.
+Keep abreast of policy and procedural changes relating to buying and selling of HDB flats.
+2 4.5 Leasing of private properties Understand URA regulations on leasing of residential properties with regards to the minimum duration of tenancy, maximum occupancy and partitioning.
 2 Verify legal ownership of landlord.
-Verify immigration/employment status of foreign 3 3 tenants.
-Determine who pays for Stamp duty, and how and where to stamp Property tax 3 Management and sinking funds (where applicable) Be cognisant of the clauses in the letter of intent (LOI) and collection of good faith deposit or act for landlord in finding tenants.
+3 Verify immigration/employment status of foreign tenants.
+3 Determine who pays forStamp duty, and how and where to stampProperty tax 3 Management and sinking funds (where applicable) Be cognisant of the clauses in the letter of intent (LOI) and collection of good faith deposit or act for landlord in finding tenants.
 3 Advise on the terms in the tenancy agreement to the landlord/tenant, e.g. not to use the flat for non- residential purposes, maintenance of the flat and effects, not to assign sublet or part with possession of the flat, etc. 3 Advise client on utilities application, handing/taking over premises, and inventory.
 3 4.6 Renting out HDB flats/bedrooms Ascertain landlord's eligibility to rent out the whole HDB flat.
 3 Verify immigration/employment status of foreign tenants (refer to Unit 4.5).
-3 Advise landlord/tenant on HDB renting out of flat/bedroom rules including tenants' eligibility, maximum number of tenants allowed, tenancy period 3
+3 Advise landlord/tenant on HDB renting out of flat/bedroom rules including tenants' eligibility, maximum number of tenants allowed, tenancy period and application for approval for renting out of flat/bedroom(s).
+3